 If the mixture doesn’t bubble after a few minutes, it may mean your yeast is old and may not be as effective.

-Next, add the 1:1 gluten-free flour, salt and oil to the mixture and mix well, by hand.
-No need to knead or overmix.
-Just mix until everything is well incorporated.
+Next, add the 1:1 gluten-free flour, salt, and oil to the mixture and mix well by hand or in your standing mixer for 2-3 minutes until everything is well incorporated.

-With regular pizza, you would mix (knead) the dough a lot to allow the gluten to develop.
+With regular pizza made with wheat flour, you would mix (knead) the dough a lot to get the gluten to develop.
 But with gluten-free dough, there’s no need to mix it more than necessary.

-Shape dough into a ball (add more flour if too sticky) and set aside.
+Shape the dough into a ball (add more flour if too sticky) and set it aside.

 Step #3: Shape the Dough